Complex fluid models of mixed quantum-classical dynamics: Geometric structure of the phase-space model

 \section{Geometric structure of the phase-space model}

-The geometric structure of the quantum-classical model \eqref{HybEq1}-\eqref{HybEq3} has been illustrated in \cite{GBTr22} and here we will review the high points.
-Before embarking on this discussion, here we will present the theoretical background underlying the model \eqref{HybEq1}-\eqref{HybEq3}.
+As anticipated, we will now review the formulation of the quantum-classical model \eqref{HybEq1}-\eqref{HybEq3}, with special emphasis on its geometric structure \cite{GBTr22}.
+Before embarking on this discussion, we will start by presenting the theoretical background.
 In first place, one adopts Koopman's Hilbert-space formulation of classical mechanics \cite{Koopman}: writing $f=|\chi|^2$ in the classical Liouville equation $\partial_t f=\{H,f\}$ yields $i\hbar\partial_t\chi=i\hbar\{H,\chi\}-\varphi\chi$, where $\varphi(\bq,\bp)$ is an arbitrary function.
 Then, since the operator $i\hbar\{H,\_\}+\varphi\_$ is self-adjoint, the \emph{Koopman wavefunction} $\chi(\bq,\bp,t)$ evolves unitarily, just in the same way as quantum Schr\"odinger wavefunctions.
 Guided by a series of arguments in representation theory, van Hove fixed the particular phase term $\varphi=\bp\cdot\partial_\bp H-H$ \cite{VanHove}, that is the phase-space form of the Lagrangian usually written as $\bp\cdot\dot{\bq}-H$.
 This step makes Koopman's original \makebox{formulation compatible with Hamilton-Jacobi theory \cite{GBTr20}.}